 Sometimes, the thing affecting your beard growth is dry, unhealthy skin.
 If this is the case, you may notice that your hair is growing in better after using beard oil.
 This doesn’t necessarily support the claim that “beard oil makes your hair grow”.
 It just means that you had many other optimal factors for beard growth and the one thing stopping your hair from growing in was that dry, flakey skin.
 If that’s your only problem, beard oil can help.

-Does beard oil make your beard grow?
-Not really, no. But can it help with the overall health of your beard?
+Does beard oil help your beard grow?
+Not really, no. But can it help with the overall health of your facial hair?
 Absolutely.
 The thickest, longest, most luxurious beard isn’t going to look that great filled with dandruff and split ends.
-You may feel great about your beard but beard itch and dry skin is certainly going to put a damper on any joy you might experience.
+You may feel great about your beard but beard itch and dry skin is certainly going to put a damper on any joy you might experience with facial hair.

 Don’t expect beard oil to have magical beard-growing properties, but do see if it might help with your overall beard and skin health